 Furthermore, we introduced the AWS Well-Architected Framework, a blueprint for architects and engineers to design cloud infrastructures that excel in operational excellence, security, reliability, performance efficiency, and cost optimization.
 This framework is a testament to AWS's commitment to providing best practices for architecting excellence in the cloud.
 Finally, we explored real-world use cases that showcase how diverse organizations have harnessed AWS architecture to achieve their objectives, demonstrating the remarkable versatility of the platform.

 In this era of cloud computing, AWS's impact is undeniable, transcending industries and revolutionizing the way organizations operate.
-As we progress through the subsequent chapters of "AWS Master Class," we will continue to unravel the complexities of AWS architecture, providing in-depth insights, practical knowledge, and real-world examples to equip you with the skills and expertise needed to harness the full potential of this transformative technology.
+As we progress through the subsequent chapter, we will understand that AWS Compute is a set of physical servers that power an Operating System (OS) through provided memory, processing, and storage infrastructure.